alexa/alexa-auto-sdk/platforms/android/alexa-auto-client-service/README.md

 #  Alexa Auto Client Service (AACS)
-Alexa Auto Client Service (AACS) is an Alexa Auto SDK feature packaged in an Android application package (APK).
+Alexa Auto Client Service (AACS) is an Alexa Auto SDK feature packaged in a stand alone Android application package (APK) or in an Android archive library (AAR).
 By providing a common service framework, AACS simplifies the integration of the Auto SDK with your Android device and supports all the Auto SDK extensions.

 Your application communicates with AACS through an intent, which is a messaging object on an Android device.
 AACS provides the platform implementation for certain interfaces, which speeds up Alexa integration for in-vehicle infotainment (IVI).
 Without AACS, typical integration of the Auto SDK in the IVI involves the implementation of abstract interfaces provided by each Auto SDK module to handle platform-specific functionality.
 To implement all required platform interfaces, the Auto SDK is integrated to an event-based system that converts from direct method APIs to an event-based architecture.